hightechu/hightechu-academy-radbag/README.md

-# :handbag: The RAD Bag - Together but at a Reasonably Accepted Distance :mask:
+# :handbag: RAD Bag - Together but at a Reasonably Accepted Distance :mask:

 **A Project Created during the 2020 HighTechU ECE Virtual Skills Academy Pilot**